youmadornah/2014-06-29-Github-Pages/README.md

 Visit https://github.com/join and sign up, make sure you choose the **free** options.

+## Verify your email

+:warning: Do this before proceeding any further.

 ## Configure Your Profile

 People will want to know who you are, so make